01Explain Why You Need to Transfer the Call

 05Make an Introduction

 Return to the caller and announce the name and/or the department you're transferring them to.
 Thank the caller for his or her patience and ask if you can do anything else for them before hanging up.
 It helps if you can use the first or last name of the person to whom the caller is being transferred.
-This reinforces the personal connection you've established and further creates a feeling that the caller is being well taken care of.
+It reinforces the personal connection you've established and further creates a feeling that the caller is being well taken care of.

 06Complete the Transfer